Skip to main content

-Showing posts with label character.
-Show all posts
+Showing posts with the label character

 A person's clothes may conceal their true nature, yet their words and actions expose it.